fitra90/vue-football-club/README.md

 # How to Run
 1. npm install
+2. cd vue-football-club
-2. cd vue-football-club&npm run serve
+3. npm run serve

 # Third Party
 1. <a href="https://buefy.org/"> Buefy</a>